 Here's a sample of our volunteer opportunities:VIEW AS

 The mission of the San Diego Tracking Team is to foster an attitude of stewardship by promoting awareness and knowledge of our natural world.
 We promote the preservation of wildlife habitat in San Diego County through citizen-based wildlife monitoring coupled with environmental education programs.
 The SDTT conducts wildlife track and sign surveys to evaluate the health of key species, the connectivity of open space areas, and the efficacy of the area's Habitat Conservation Plans.
-We train volunteers to support the monitoring activity of 18 mammal species via track and sign surveys at over 50 locations within San Diego County.
+We train volunteers to support the monitoring activity of 18 mammal species via track and sign surveys throughout San Diego County.
 Scientific advisors from public agencies and academic institutions oversee our protocol, and our data is used in planning transportation projects and development.
 We also encourage public engagement in conservation issues through our walks, classes, and presentations.